Paddle8

-Paddle8 was an online auction house based in New York City selling fine art including Post-War and Contemporary art, prints & multiples, photography, street art and collectibles.
+Paddle8 was an online auction house based in New York City selling fine art including post-war and contemporary art, prints and multiples, photography, street art and collectibles.
 Paddle8's sales focus on pieces priced between $1,000 and $100,000, all vetted by specialists for authenticity.
 Paddle8 had offices in New York, Los Angeles, London and Hong Kong.
 In 2016, Paddle8 merged with the Berlin online auction house Auctionata.
 In February 2017, Auctionata declared insolvency and Paddle8 became an independent company once again, before selling to Native in 2018, and then to Facebank AG in 2019.
 In March 2020, Paddle8 filed for Chapter 11 bankruptcy protection in New York just one week after the non-profit New American Cinema Group filed a lawsuit against the company for allegedly misappropriating funds from a charity auction.

 History

 Paddle8 was founded in May 2011 by Alexander Gilkes (a former LVMH executive and the chief auctioneer at Phillips auction house), Aditya Julka (an entrepreneur and Harvard Business School Baker Scholar), and Osman Khan (a banker with experience at Goldman Sachs and Perella Weinberg Partners and a Harvard Business School MBA).

 Initially created as a broad platform for presenting exhibitions of contemporary art online, Paddle8 refined its business model to focus solely on auctions.
 Paddle8 connects buyers and sellers of fine art, collectibles, design, jewelry, and watches through an online auction platform and an iPhone app.
 In 2014, Paddle8 sold more than $35.8 million worth of art, a 146% gain over the previous year.

 Since its founding, Paddle8 partnered with over 300 non-profit organizations worldwide, from the Los Angeles County Museum of Art to the Brooklyn Academy of Music and the Guggenheim, to present their benefit auctions online, dramatically expanding their audience of supporters by tapping into Paddle8's community of 500,000 collectors.
 By January 2015, Paddle8 had presented more than 500 benefit auctions, with over $500m in bids.

 In 2012, Paddle8 acquired online auction platform Blacklots.
 In May 2013, Paddle8 acquired an option to purchase a stake in Artnet.